brave-intl/publishers/README.md

 ### Javascript

-We use jest for our test framework.
-You can run the tests by running
+We use jest for our javascript testing framework.
+You can run the tests through the following command.

 ```sh
 yarn test
 ```

 ## Running locally with docker-compose